 The BPF has looked at whether and how the 2020 thematic issues (violence, harm, pleasure and consent online) have been brought up at the IGF between 2016 and 2019.
-For this, we carried out an analysis of IGF sessions (sessions descriptions, reports and transcripts), ran a public survey, conducted a series of interviews with members of the IGF community, and collected insights from contributions submitted into the IGF taking stock processes.
+For this, we carried out an analysis of IGF sessions (session descriptions, reports and transcripts), ran a public survey, conducted a series of interviews with members of the IGF community, the IGF Secretariat and the MAG Chair, and collected insights from contributions submitted into the IGF taking stock processes.